Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 Water System

 The water system: One of the jewels in the crown of the visit to the site, the water system comprises three parts.
 The access structure is made of large ashlar blocks.
 Alongside this, a vertical shaft has been excavated, penetrating through the ancient layers of the mound down to the bedrock.
 3 m wide steps have been carved out along its walls.
 It is 45 m in depth.
 Where the shaft ends, a 25 m tunnel begins, sloping diagonally downwards to the water-bearing deposits.
 The purpose of the water system was to supply residents with water even at times of drought, without having to draw it from the springs outside the city.
-Construction of the water system is attributed to the time of King Ahab.
+The construction of the water system is attributed to the time of King Ahab.

 You might think that this is a small mountain.
 But excavation showed this, or more precisely under this, was the wall defending the lower city: